Prestwich Camera

-Prestwich Camera was a cine camera eventually fitted with external magazines capable of holding up 400 ft of film.
+Prestwich Camera was a cine camera produced by the Prestwich Manufacturing Company.
+It was eventually fitted with external magazines capable of holding up 400 ft of film.

 Several types of "Prestwich Camera" were manufactured in the late 19th century.
 One of the earliest designs of this type held 50 ft of film—more film than any other camera of the age.